dmbarbour/awelon/ABC.md

 ## Under Consideration

-Possibly allow affine and relevant properties on the unit token.
+1. Possibly allow affine and relevant properties on the unit token.
 May still construct with `v`, destroy with `c`, but would limit user's ability to copy with `^` or erase with `%`.
 Might better represent extensible structure.

+2. Possibly swap order of arguments to `o`.
+Because `wo` comes up very often in the ABC, but naked `o` does not (mostly due to binding: `'wo`, and partly because composition off the ABC stack flips the arguments naturally).
+It's a relatively minor change in semantics, and admittedly a minor change to the size of the ABC.
+But I expect I'll feel better about it.